elhedeq/pen_master/README.md

 - All database queries use prepared statements (PDO) to prevent SQL injection.
 - User input is validated and escaped to prevent XSS.
-- Post content is rendered as HTML; **sanitize with HTMLPurifier** if you allow user HTML.
 - Uploaded avatars are restricted to JPEG files and safe filenames.

 ---